open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 * [Enum](#enum).

-Normally, string values includes notes describing how they are interpreted by implementations.
+Normally, string values include notes describing how they are interpreted by implementations.

 #### Enum